Wednesday, 12 February 2020

 Synthesizer Build part-20: ARP2600 ENVELOPE FOLLOWER with pre-amp.

-Although I pretty much finished the first stage of my synthesizer build, I got inspired to try and add one more module to the case after watching this documentary about the ARP2600.
+Although I pretty much finished the first stage of my synthesizer build when I wrote this article, I got inspired to try and add one more module to the case after watching this documentary about the ARP2600.
 I always wanted some sort of external input module in my synthesizer and in this documentary they talk about the opening of a famous song by The Who called 'Who Are You'.
 Pete Townshend plugged his guitar into the ARP's Pre-amplifier and through the Envelope Follower to get the effect you can hear in that song.
 So I started to look into Envelope Followers and asked on Facebook for schematics.
 It turns out these schematics are all variations on the same theme and look and perform very much the same.
 That's easy to understand as they all need to perform the same task.

 WHAT IS AN ENVELOPE FOLLOWER?